 This nutritious vegetarian cauliflower dish is deliciously creamy and cheesy.
-A side dish for comfort food that is loaded with vegetables.
+Serve a vegetable-packed side dish to go with your comfort food.
 A simple casserole made with entire cauliflower florets and cheese.

 Look no further than this simple cauliflower casserole if you’re looking for a unique side dish to serve at your upcoming holiday gathering or family meal that caters to just about everyone’s taste palate and diet under the same dish.